-- Develop a questionnaire that includes both closed-ended questions (multiple choice, rankings, yes/no) and open-ended questions.
+- Develop a questionnaire that includes both closed-ended questions (multiple-choice, rankings, yes/no) and open-ended questions.

 - Ask if you can record the conversation.
-If the evaluator agrees, you can go back and review the conversation not only for content, but also inflections and tone.
+If the evaluator agrees, you can go back and review the conversation not only for content but also inflections and tone.

 - If the reason you lost is the salesperson, drill down on this.
 It might not be because the salesperson is incompetent.
-It might be lack of credibility, which might be the result of lack of training on the product or the industry.
+It might be a lack of credibility, which might be the result of a lack of training on the product or the industry.
 It might be because the salesperson needs coaching in uncovering the buyer’s needs.

 - Listen!
 Your job is not to re-open the sales deal if the buyer went with the competition.
 Your purpose is to learn why.
 If the buyer says they went with the competition because you don’t have feature X (and it is your best feature!), you simply need to listen.
 Something clearly went wrong in the sales process for them to have this perception.